What are cataract services?

 Once cataracts are visually significant, cataract surgery becomes an option for the patient.
 This is an outpatient surgery, usually done under local anesthesia.
-The Northwell Health Department of Ophthalmology offers the latest, sutureless cataract surgery for its patients.
-All of its cataract surgeons are board-certified by the American Board of Ophthalmology.
+The Northwell Health Department of Ophthalmology offers the latest, sutureless cataract surgery, and we treat hundreds of patients per year.
+All of our cataract surgeons are board-certified by the American Board of Ophthalmology.
 In addition, they are all fellowship trained.
 Surgeries are performed at Syosset Hospital, the Garden City SurgiCenter and Manhattan Eye, Ear and Throat Hospital (MEETH).

-Our Long Island cataract surgeons provide the latest technology in intraocular lenses during cataract surgery.
-At Manhattan Eye, Ear, and Throat Hospital (MEETH), our surgeons are one of the first in the New York region to offer Femtosecond Laser Cataract Surgery.
+Our surgeons provide the latest technology in intraocular lenses during cataract surgery.
+At MEETH, our surgeons are one of the first in the New York region to offer Femtosecond Laser Cataract Surgery.
 This state-of-the-art technology is used by our surgeons to customize your treatment.

 Lenses used include multifocal lenses, which reduce the need for glasses at both distance and near, and Toric lenses, which eliminate or reduce astigmatism.
 In addition, we offer lenses that are wavefront-optimized for higher quality vision.